DataDog/datadog-agent/docs/dev/contributing.md

 - Make PR reviews (both initial and follow-up reviews) easy for reviewers using GitHub
 - On the `main` branch, have a meaningful commit history that allows understanding (even years later) what each commit does, and why.

+You must open the PR when the code is reviewable or you must set the PR as draft if you want to share code before it's ready for actual reviews.

 #### Before the first PR review

 Before the first PR review, meaningful commits are best: logically-encapsulated commits help the reviews go quicker and make the job for the reviewer easier.
 Conflicts with `main` can be resolved with a `git rebase origin/main` and a force push if it makes the review easier.